Events for Adults

 Volunteers can help you with your laptop, phone, tablet, or e-reader.

-1:00 p.m. – 3:00 p.m.
+7:00 p.m. – 8:00 p.m.

-Please email the Library at has@hastingslibrary.org if you plan to attend.
+Please email has@hastingslibrary.org to register.

 Sponsored by the Hastings Outreach Program, Hastings Senior Council, Hastings Public Library and Destination Hastings.